avarassanchez/tTEscanR/README.md

 -------- **Pre-processing module** --------

 The tRNAscanR pipeline requires pre-processed files, as outlined in [Gao et al., 2022](#5-references).
-However, this module includes several functions designed to assist the user with pre-processing tasks.
+This module includes several functions designed to assist the user with pre-processing tasks.
-- For **tRNA data**, the pre-processing steps necessary for running tTEscanR involve: (i) create of a tRNA expression matrix, (ii) filter out low tRNA cuts, and (iii) prediction of high-confidence tRNA genes using [tRNAscan-SE](https://trna.ucsc.edu/tRNAscan-SE/).
-- For **mRNA data**, the funcitons focus on: (i) trimming protein-coding genes (or any user-defined list of targeted genes), and (ii) ensuring consistent gene annotations across different nomenclature formats.

 **`Get_tRNAexpressionMatrix()`**.
 Extracts tRNA expression data from a Chromatin Assay or a Seurat object and converts it into a structured expression matrix.
 Optionally, the output can be saved to a specified directory.